 At its inception, the Chamber’s mission was, and continues today to be, an organization whose energies are focused on the promotion and development of a sustainable and vibrant economic and civic environment.
 The Chamber of Commerce also provides Visitor Center services with brochures on businesses, recreation, entertainment, dining, hiking and more to enjoy while visiting our area or Alaska in general.
 So whether you are new to town, or a resident with questions about our communities, we invite you to stop by to visit with us.

 The Chamber strives to make Chugiak-Eagle River the "most livable and unique community" in Alaska.

-The Chamber Office has two full-time staff on payroll.
+The Chamber Office has one full-time staff on payroll.
 During the busy Summer months, an additional intern or staff member is hired to help assist with the Bear Paw Festival and Visitor Center.